abhijeetknayak/Machine-Learning/CS229/Readme.md

     * Use different training sets
     * Bagging : Bootstrapped Aggregation.
 Randomized sub-sampling from the training set.
 Use these subsets to train different models on the data.
 This helps in decreasing the variance, but adds a slight bias to the model
     * Boosting : Decreasing bias of the model.
 Each ensemble model is trained on a re-weighted training set.
 The final model is a weighted sum of all the models

+## **Lecture 11 & 12 : Neural networks, Loss functions, Back propagation**

+## **Lecture 13 : Error Strategies + Debugging ML models**
+* Things to try: Bias-Variance Tradeoff is something you want to look at
+  * Increase size of training set - For **high variance** problems
+  * Try with a smaller set of features - For **high variance** problems(Think of polynomial regression with multiple features)
+  * Try with a larger set of features - For **high bias** problems(Think of polynomial regression with lower order features)
+  * Increase number of iterations - Fixes **optimization algorithm**
+  * Try Newton's method for faster convergence - Fixes **optimization algorithm**
+  * Use a different learning rate - Fixes **optimization objective**
+  * Try other models(SVM, etc) - Fixes **optimization objective**
+* Error Analysis
+* Ablative Analysis : Remove components one at a time to see how the system breaks.
+This way you understand the most important features the system depends on